-It is a very good question and one I hear a lot.
-But when I rattle off a few reasons why, it soon becomes apparent that with the right maintenance, a sewage treatment plant can last a very long time without carrying out major works on it!
+It is a very good question and one we hear a lot.
+However, when we rattle off a few reasons why, it soon becomes apparent that with the right maintenance, a sewage treatment plant can last a very long time without carrying out major works on it!

 Here are a few reasons why you should consider servicing you sewage treatment plant: